MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.StDev_S.md

 Arguments that are error values or text that cannot be translated into numbers cause errors.

-**StDev_S** uses the following formula, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size.
+**StDev_S** uses the following formula, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size:

 > ![Formula](../images/awfstdv1_ZA06051248.gif)